sophie-aubert/floodit/README.md

 mvn spring-boot:run
 ```

 The application runs on port 3000 by default.
-If it is already in use, you can
+If that port is already in use,
-use the `server.port` parameter in the local configuration file or the
+you can use the `server.port` parameter in the local configuration file or the
 `$FLOODIT_SERVER_PORT` environment variable to switch to another port, for
 example: